dwhall/farc/README.md

 describes QP and how to program [statecharts](https://statecharts.github.io)(a.k.a. hierarchical state machines).

 This framework has fewer than 1000 LOC.
-It allows the programmer to create highly-concurrent programs by using a "message-passing" system and run-to-completion message handlers within a state-machine architecture.
+It allows the programmer to create highly-concurrent programs by using a message-passing system and run-to-completion message handlers within a state-machine architecture.
 With these tools, complex, asynchronous operations are decomposed into managable chunks of code.

-In the paragraph above message-passing is in quotes because farc is doing object reference copy and not object copy or serialization.
-This leaves the programmer open to nasty side-effects.
-For example, if you pass a list object and the recipient modifies the list, the sender experiences those modifications even after the message was passed.

 Known Issue: On windows, Ctrl+C is supressed by asyncio event loop's run_forever() ([bug report](https://bugs.python.org/issue23057)).